collective/collective.randomcontent/README.rst

 not explicitly needed), rerun buildout and start your zope instance.

 Install ``collective.randomcontent`` in the Site Setup.
 Go to its control panel and choose a folder in your site where we take images from.

+Note that when you only want to use ``@@randomsiteimage`` or ``@@randomsitecontent``, you do not need to install this package in the site setup.

 Details